samarthgaggar/SamarthGaggar/README.md

 ---

-> "Striving to blend creativity with technology to make a positive impact."
+> Open to opportunities for research in AI/ML, internships, and other opportunities.
+Please contact me if you are seeking an active member to bring to the team.

 ## Contact Me